OpenWebAdvocacy/website/src/posts/the-digital-markets-act-is-in-force-what-happens-now.md

 > Article 6(5) The gatekeeper shall not treat more favourably, in ranking and related indexing and crawling, services and products offered by the gatekeeper itself than similar services or products of a third party.
 The gatekeeper shall apply transparent, fair and non-discriminatory conditions to such ranking.
 > </br><cite>[Digital Markets Act - Article 6(5)](https://eur-lex.europa.eu/legal-content/EN/TXT/?toc=OJ%3AL%3A2022%3A265%3ATOC&uri=uriserv%3AOJ.L_.2022.265.01.0001.01.ENG)</cite>

 These recitals and articles state that the gatekeeper can not self-preference themselves in various forms of ranking.
 This could apply to the user interface design of iOS where in the settings Apple’s apps get special locations, [various undermining of browser choice by Microsoft on Windows](https://research.mozilla.org/files/2024/01/Over-the-Edge-Report-January-2024.pdf) or Google prompting users to download Chrome on google.com or youtube.com in locations that competitors can not.
-All of these behaviours are now be prohibited in the EU.
+All of these behaviours are now prohibited in the EU.

 ### Article 6(3)